-C. Below Threshold Reprogrammings.
+- C. Below Threshold Reprogrammings.
 DOD FMR, vol. 3, ch.
 6, para.
-0608.

-- 1. Below threshold reprogrammings are those reprogramming actions that do not exceed the thresholds, identified above in this outline at paragraph V.A.2.c, either individually or when combined with other below-threshold reprogramming actions. - 2.
+8.0 (Below-Threshold Reprogramming Actions) (Sept.
+2015). - 1.
+Below-threshold reprogrammings are those reprogramming actions that do not exceed the thresholds, identified above in this outline at paragraph V.A.2.c, either individually or when combined with other below-threshold reprogramming actions.
+Below-threshold reprogramming are considered minor actions, below threshold reprogrammings are approved by the military services and defense agencies, and are reported in aggregate on a quarterly or annual basis, depending on the appropriation title. - 2.
 Below-threshold reprogramming actions "provide DOD Components with the discretionary flexibility to realign, within prescribed limits, congressionally approved funding to satisfy unforeseen, higher priority requirements."
 DOD FMR, vol. 3, ch.
 6, para.
-060801.
+8.1 (Sept.
+2015).
 Additionally, such reprogramming actions are minor actions that do not require congressional approval.
 When the DOD Components accomplish these reprogramming actions, they measure these actions "cumulatively" over the course of the appropriation's period of obligation. - 3.
 For example, the Army could accomplish a below-threshold reprogramming of funds in its Military Personnel, Army appropriation by moving funds from one budget activity (i.e. Pay and Allowances, Officer) to another (i.e. Pay and Allowances, Enlisted), so long as the total amount was less than \$10 million. - 4.
 Congress performs oversight through the DOD's submission of its quarterly DD 1416, Report of Programs. - D. Letter Notifications.
 DOD FMR, vol. 3, ch.
 6, para.
+4.3 (Letter Notifications to Congress).
+See also 1416 Quarterly Reports (available at https://comptroller.defense.gov/Budget-Execution/1416QrtlyRptsfy2022/). - 1.
+Letter notifications are used to process transfers specifically authorized in legislation, including transfers between agencies.
+For example, DOD regularly transfers funding from the Defense Health Program, Operation and Maintenance appropriation account to the Department of Veterans Affairs for the DOD-VA Medical Facility Demonstration Fund.
+Letter notifications apply to the initiation and termination of certain projects, including some below-threshold procurements.
-060403, available at https://comptroller.defense.gov/Budget-Execution/1416QrtlyRptsfy2020/. - 1.
-Letter notifications apply to the initiation and termination of certain projects, including some below-threshold procurements. - 2.
-Notification to the appropriate committees requires a 30-day automatic hold on funds.
-The reprogramming action may be implemented 30-days after notification if no objection is received.

-E. Intelligence Related Reprogrammings.
+- 2. Notification to the appropriate committees requires a 30-day automatic hold on funds.
+The reprogramming action may be implemented 30-days after notification if no objection is received. - E. Intelligence Related Reprogrammings.
 DOD FMR, vol. 3, ch.
 6, para.
-0606.

-- Generally, the same rules apply to reprogramming intelligence resources as provided for other reprogramming actions under DOD FMR, vol. 3, ch.
+6.0. - 1.
+Generally, the same rules apply to reprogramming intelligence resources as provided for other reprogramming actions under DOD FMR, vol. 3, ch.
 6, para.
-060602. - 2.
+6.1 (Intelligence Reprograming Guidance). - 2.
 Some special rules do apply: - a.
 Actions reprogramming DOD appropriations that impact the National Foreign Intelligence Program are subject to additional guidelines. - b.
-The Office of the Director of National Intelligence issues specific guidance on processing certain intelligence reprogramming actions and on below-threshold determinations.
-DOD FMR, vol. 3, ch.
-6, para.
-0606.
+As authorized by 50 U.S.C. §3024(d), The Office of the Director of National Intelligence issues specific guidance on processing certain intelligence reprogramming actions and on below-threshold determinations.
+The statute also requires the Secretary of Defense to consult with the Director of National Intelligence before transferring or reprogramming funds made available under the Military Intelligence Program.